IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/README.md

 The Kafka service is now be running on the VM.
 Leave this session open so that any errors can be seen.

-## Task 4.
-Data exchange between Kafka and Pub/Sub
+## 4. Data exchange between Kafka and Pub/Sub
 Test Kafka to Pub/Sub (producer/consumer) communication by opening a new SSH window where the Kafka commands will be run.

 Open a new SSH connection to the Kafka VM, this is SSH Window B. Enter the following commands to initiate a Kafka console: